yahrMason/yahrMason.github.io/_posts/2023-06-21-gams-julia.md

 ---
-excerpt: "An exploration of GAMs 'from scratch'"
+excerpt: "An exploration of GAMs in Julia 'from scratch'"
 layout: "posts"
 title: "Generalized Additive Models in Julia"
 date: 2023-06-21